0day-ci/linux/Documentation/networking/bonding.rst

 		The formula for the hash is simply

 		hash = (vlan ID) XOR (source MAC vendor) XOR (source MAC dev)

+		Optionally, if the module parameter novlan_srcmac=1 is set, the vlan ID is omitted from the hash and only the source MAC address is used, reducing the hash to

+		hash = (source MAC vendor) XOR (source MAC dev)

 	The default value is layer2.
 This option was added in bonding version 2.6.3.
 In earlier versions of bonding, this parameter